Ashi1810/Ethereum-Avax-Module-2/Readme.md

    npm start
 3. Open your web browser and visit http://localhost:3000 to use the app.

+## How to Use
+- Start the project
+- Select the operation (add, subtract, multiply, divide) or calculate the average.
+- View the calculation process visually on the abacus.
+- See the final result displayed on the interface.

 ## Contribution
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.